comet-marketing/cometmarketing/README.md

 ```

 access the site at [utdcometmarketing.com](https://utdcometmarketing.com)

-The site may load slowly because the backend is hosted on a free-tier of Heroku
+The site may load slowly because the backend is hosted on a free-tier of Heroku.